TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/BTT_Octopus/btt_octopus_1.1_f429_general.md

 comments: false
 toc: false
 datatable: true
+boardname: BTT Octopus v1.1 F429 Version
 ---

 ## Overview

-This page covers any general information for the BTT Octopus v1.1 F429 Version board, which is supported from 3.4beta2.
+This page covers any general information for the {{boardname}} board, which is supported from 3.4beta2.

 {% include callout.html content="There are two types of BTT Octopus.
 One uses an STM32F446ZET6 and the other uses an STM32F429ZGT6.
 TeamGloomy and this port only support the STM32F429ZGT6 based boards.
 BTT provide a build with reduced features which can be found [here](https://github.com/bigtreetech/BIGTREETECH-OCTOPUS-V1.0/tree/master/Firmware/RepRapFirmware/F446-OctoPus)" type="danger" %}

 ### Board.txt Name